 Much like the plaque on our teeth, these proteins create cavities inside the brain as more cells are killed.
-Dead brain cells then contribute to the avalanche of plaque building up, which causes the neurodegeneration to escalate and spread to other regions of the brain.
+Dead brain cells then contribute to the avalanche of plaque building up, which causes the neurodegeneration to spread throughout the brain.

 Stanley Prusiner earned the Nobel Prize in physiology in 1996 for his pioneering work on prions.
 Unfortunately, his earth-shattering science has been ignored and a global health epidemic has been unleashed.
 He claims that Alzheimer’s, Parkinson’s, ALS and Huntington disease are part of the prion spectrum.
 Autism could be a prion mutation, too.

 Prion disease also is known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 According to research from Duke University, caregivers of someone with dementia are six times more likely to develop the condition themselves.
 The TSE epidemic represents an environmental nightmare that threatens every mammal on Earth.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”